frozenpandaman/mangadex-dl/README.md

 ### Current limitations
  * The script will download all available releases (in your language) of each chapter specified.

-If you are downloading for 10+ minutes straight, you may receive an IP block if trying to browse the site at the same time.

 ## License